Creates or opens a file or directory by passing the request directly to the filesystem.

 The file is opened with a sharing mode that allows other processes open the file for any kind of operation.

-The Synchronize parameter specifies whether this method should be synchronized with the external thread that originated the underlying filesystem request associated with the current event (i.e., the event that this method was called from).
+The Synchronize parameter specifies whether this method and operations with the resulting handle should be synchronized with the thread that originated the underlying filesystem request associated with the current event (i.e., the event that this method was called from).

-- The method may only be called within the AfterCreateFile and AfterOpenFile events, and only for the file or directory that the event fired for.
+- The method should be called only for the file or directory that the event fired for.

 - The DesiredAccess, CreationDisposition, and FlagsAndAttributes parameters are ignored.

-If Synchronize is false, this method is not synchronized with the request thread, and the restrictions described above do not apply.
+If Synchronize is false, this method and operations with the resulting handle are executed in the context of the thread in hich the corresponding call is made, and the restrictions described above do not apply.
 This provides applications with greater flexibility since the returned file handle can be used in any event (so long as its handler complies with the general restrictions described by the Avoiding Deadlocks and Recursive Calls topics).